funkydan2/alpha-church/SETUP.md

   image = "Link to 1400*1400 (or larger) file" category = "Religion & Spirituality"
   sub_category = "Christianity"
+  #num_episodes = 50
+  #iTunesID = 12345677
 ```
-All of these need to be set (except subtitle) or else the feed will not be valid.
+Almost all of these need to be set or else the feed will not be valid.
+You can leave the `subtitle` entry blank.
+You don't need to set `num_episodes` unless you want your feed to include a number other than the default (50).

 Some of these entries look like site-wide settings (e.g. `title`).
 They need to be set here as you may which to use a title for your site which is different from your podcast.

+The `iTunedID` setting is used to create a subscribe banner for users of the Safari web browser on iOS.
+Only set this variable if your sermon podcast feed has been submitted to iTunes.
+[Click here to read instructions on how to find the ID number](https://www.podigee.com/en/help/how-to-find-your-podcasts-itunes-id/).

 As you're developing your site, you'll need to check the podcast feed is valid by entering the feed's URL into [a podcast feed validator](https://castfeedvalidator.com).